ioos/bio_mobilization_workshop/_episodes/03-data-cleaning.md

 # Getting lat/lon to decimal degrees

-Latitude (`decimalLatitude`) and Longitude (`decimalLongitude`) are the geographic latitude and longitude (in decimal degrees north and east, respectively), using the spatial reference system given in `geodeticDatum` of the geographic center of a Location.
+Latitude (`decimalLatitude`) and longitude (`decimalLongitude`) are the geographic coordinates (in decimal degrees north and east, respectively), using the spatial reference system given in `geodeticDatum` of the geographic center of a location.
 * `decimalLatitude`, positive values are north of the Equator, negative values are south of it.
 All values lie between -90 and 90, inclusive.
 * `decimalLongitude`, positive values are east of the Greenwich Meridian, negative values are west of it.
 All values lie between -180 and 180, inclusive.

-Note, that the requirement for `decimalLatitude` and `decmailLongitude` is they must be in decimal degrees in [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System).
+Note, that the requirement for `decimalLatitude` and `decimallLongitude` is they must be in decimal degrees in [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System).
 Since this is the requirement for Darwin Core, **OBIS and GBIF will assume data shared using those Darwin Core terms are in the geodetic datum `WGS84`**.
 We highly recommend checking the coordinate reference system (CRS) of your observations to confirm they are using the same datum and documenting it in the `geodeticDatum` Darwin Core term.
 If your coordinates are not using `WGS84`, they will need to be converted in order to share the data to OBIS and GBIF since `decimalLatitude` and `decimalLongitude` are required terms.

 Helpful packages for managing CRS and geodetic datum:
 * python: [GeoPandas](https://geopandas.org/en/stable/getting_started.html) has a [utility](https://geopandas.org/en/stable/docs/user_guide/projections.html#re-projecting).